icsdataset/hai/README.md

 |20190926 13:00:03+09:00| 0            | 0       | ...   |  0       |  1     |   0       |    ...      | 0   |
 |20190926 13:00:04+09:00| 0            | 0       | ...   |  0       |  1     |   0       |    ...      | 0   |
 | ``` #column01 ```        | ``` #column02 ``` | ``` #column3 ```| ...  | ``` #column57 ``` | ``` #column58 ```| ``` #column59 ``` | ... |``` #column62 ```|

+#### Data Files
+The data is preseneted into 4 CSV files seperatly for two normal datasets and two attack datasets.